nikos-amofa/interview-rounds-react-ts/TechDesign.md

 Description:

-- On initial visit of the automation page, the frontend should see the list of cards, each card for each round.
+- On initial visit of the page, the frontend should see the list of cards, each card for each round.
 - Each card doesn't show any detailed information until it's expanded, so a list of brief information will be sent via this API.
 - The fields to be returned in the list are `id, title, status, order, status_updated_at, fitting_role_ids`
 - The field `status_updated_at` is used to store when the candidate passed/failed certain round